theimpossibleastronaut/zank/README.txt

     cmake -G "MinGW Makefiles" ..\source
     mingw32-make

-The Zank executable will be output to your build directory.
+The zank executable will be output to your build directory.
+To run, use

-'make install' is not working yet.
+    ./zank

+zank doesn't have need to be installed because it can be run as a stand-alone binary.
+At present, all the data is built into the program.

 e,w,n,s or cursor keys = direction keys h = display in-game help